centic9/commons-dost/README.md

 This is a small library of code-pieces that I find useful in many of my projects.

-It covers areas that I miss in the JDK itself e.g. for arrays and collections, logging, networking stuff, as well as helpers for testing.
+It covers areas that I miss in the JDK itself and also in Apache Commons libraries, e.g. for arrays and collections, logging, networking stuff, as well as helpers for testing.

 ## Contents